Powell Point School

 The 20th century brought further transformations, with the discovery of oil and gas in the county.
 The newfound oil industry spurred economic growth and development, as well as population growth.
 Fort Bend County also played a vital role in the civil rights movement, with several significant milestones, including the integration of public schools in 1963.
 Today, Fort Bend County is a thriving and diverse community, known for its rich history, strong economy, and cultural diversity.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Fort Bend County, Texas.
+This timeline provides a concise overview of the key events in the history of Fort Bend County, Texas.